rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

 Previously, we had [discussed](/post/2019/12/03/ddmin/) how delta-debugging worked, and I had explained at that time that when it comes to preserving semantics, the only options are either custom passes such as CReduce or commandeering the generator as done by Hypothesis.
 Of the two, the Hypothesis approach is actually more generalizable to arbitrary generators.
 Hence we will look at how it is done.
 For ease of naming, I will call this approach the _generator reduction_ approach.
+Note that we use the simple `delta debug` on the choice sequences.
+This is different from `Hypothesis` in that `Hypothesis` uses a number of custom passes rather than `delta debug`.

 For the _generator reduction_ to work, we need a generator in the first place.
 So, we start with a rather simple generator that we discussed
 [previously](/post/2019/05/28/simplefuzzer-01/).